-Co-chair of the Anti-Corruption & FCPA Practice Group and Deputy Managing Partner of the Washington, DC office, Alex Oh has an extensive white collar defense and regulatory investigations practice focusing on the Foreign Corrupt Practices Act, as well as on securities and accounting fraud issues; Alex also conducts cross-border internal investigations for multinational corporations; and regularly counsels Fortune 100 companies on compliance matters.
+Co-chair of the Anti-Corruption & FCPA Practice Group, Alex Oh has an extensive white collar defense and regulatory investigations practice focusing on the Foreign Corrupt Practices Act, as well as on securities and accounting fraud issues; Alex also conducts cross-border internal investigations for multinational corporations; and regularly counsels Fortune 100 companies on compliance matters.

 An experienced trial lawyer, Alex has tried numerous criminal and civil jury and bench trials in federal and state courts, and also has argued in numerous courts of appeals throughout the country.
 Alex also regularly represents Fortune 100 clients in investigations conducted by the U.S. Department of Justice, the Securities and Exchange Commission, FINRA and other state and federal regulatory authorities.
 Additionally, Alex has conducted numerous high-profile internal investigations on behalf of special and audit committees of the board of directors of public corporations.

 Key FCPA, white collar defense and investigations matters include:

 - Representation of a global specialty chemical company in a joint Department of Justice and SEC investigation of potential violations of the Foreign Corrupt Practices Act, which ended in declinations from both agencies;